mrbalov/mrb/_posts/2024-12-12-organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion.md

 toc: true
 ---

+## TL;DR

+- **Coupling** is when things change together.
+- **Cohesion** is when things that must change together, stay together.
+- **Constantine’s Law:** A structure is stable if **cohesion is high (tight)**, and the **coupling is low (loose)**.
+- Coupling and cohesion cases:
+  - **Ideal** — Loose Coupling, Tight Cohesion.
+  - **God Module** — Tight Coupling, Tight Cohesion.
+  - **Wrong Boundaries** — Tight Coupling, Loose Cohesion.
+  - **Destructive Decoupling** — Loose Coupling, Loose Cohesion.
+- Major cohesion types:
+  - **Technology Cohesion:** When technology needs are prioritized over business needs.
+Like in layered architecture, where business functionalities are spread across different layers.
+This should be avoided
+  - **Business Functionality Cohesion:** When business domain functionality is properly scoped and kept together.
+This should be aimed.
+- Major coupling types:
+  - **Implementation Coupling:** Changes in one code/module lead to changes in another code/module.
+  - **Temporal Coupling:** When runtime components wait for each other.
+  - **Deployment Coupling:** When the deployment of one module/service requires the deployment of another module/service.
+  - **Domain Coupling:** When business domains (represented as services) depend on each other.

 ## Problem

 How do you organize system modules?
 I hope you place elements related to each other together (module) and then set up connections between those groups of elements.
 Right?